alazaroc/blog-web-code/_posts/2022-07-18-multi-account-approach.md

 Now, we are going to create our Landing Zone using AWS Control Tower.

-First, access the service and click to "Set up landing Zone":
+First, access the service and click on `Set up landing Zone`:

 ![aws-control-tower-1](aws-control-tower-1.png){:class="border"}